 Shed Vs. Tiny House

 The Tiny House Movement has grown in the last few decades.
 People are downsizing and choosing compact living over expansive properties that require loads of maintenance.
-You may be confused between the term shed and tiny house.
+You may be confused between the terms shed and tiny house.
 These are not the same.

 With the correct permits, the addition of power, plumbing and sewerage, and a lot of work, a shed can be transformed to become a tiny house.
 Let’s take a quick look at the differences between a shed and a tiny house: